sKarki999/UI-ilias-plugin/README.md

 Custom URL Display Plugin
 =========================

-*A User Interface Hook Plugin for ILIAS 8 that allows to configure and display a custom URL on the ILIAS Dashboard (Right Column) with a selected background color.*
+*A User Interface Hook Plugin for ILIAS 8 that allows to configure and display a custom URL on the ILIAS Dashboard with a selected background color.*

 ---